tabish-ahmed/HELLO-WORLD/README.md

 # HELLO-WORLD
-this is my first repositoy
+this is my first repository.

-hi there
+hi there,
-i am new to GitHub
+i am new to GitHub.